team-eureka/flashcast-flasher/docs/intro.md

 occupies most of the USB drive.
 This partition is called the "user partition" and contains your mod as well as several flag files (see `flags.md`).
 When FlashCast boots up, it checks the user partition for a file named `eureka_image.zip`, and installs a mod from it if it is present.
+Alternatively, several mods can be flashed at once using the `flashcast-mods` directory.
+See `multimod.md` for more informarion.